IEAWindTask37/IEA-22-280-RWT/outputs/README.md

 * 02_stability: Aeroelastic frequencies and damping the rotor evaluated without tilt and gravity, including unsteady aerodynamic effects.
 * 03_turbulent_wind: Loads and performance metrics from 6 seeds of DLC1.1 with yaw misalignment of 0/+8/-8 degrees.
 The full turbine system on top of the monopile is modeled, including unsteady aerodynamic effects.

+These results are discussed in an upcoming TORQUE 2024 paper led by William Collier at DNV.